One Day in Glasgow | A Local’s Kick-Ass Itinerary

 Next, it’s a visit to one of Glasgow’s points of interest, the Gallery of Modern Art on Royal Exchange Square.

-This museum is located in the former Cunninghame Mansion, home of the tobacco and sugar merchant and one of the prolific merchants of the transatlantic tobacco trade, William Cunninghame of Lainshaw.
+This museum is located in the former Cunninghame Mansion, home of William Cunninghame of Lainshaw, a tobacco and sugar merchant and one of the prolific merchants of the transatlantic tobacco trade.

 Glasgow Duke of Wellington Statue with cone on head